schallanne/git-workshop/README.md

 - The first line is:
     - a summary of your modification,
-    - it begins with an action verb.
+    - it begins with an action verb,
+    - keep the PR ref #XX, you’ll be able to see all the commits.
 - The rest is a detail of your modifications:
     - it can contain a list of modifications begining with `-` or `*`,
     - it can link to un issue with its URL.

 3. Merge the pull request and then delete the branch with the provided button.

 4. Check that you can still access to every commit of the Pull Request in the GitHub UI (history is kept).

 ## Get the changes on master on your machine